Top left-handed mice for esports, work, gaming, and web surfing.

 The nowadays’ market offers mice that are suitable for both hands and don’t cause any problems when it comes to adjusting settings.
 Besides, they are perfect for the cases when both a righty and a lefty work at the same computer setup.

 If the model isn’t designed for both hands, only lefties will be able to use it conveniently.

 Before searching for the best mouse for left handers, mind that your priority is its purpose.
 Specifications come next.

 Think of how you are going to use it and for how long.
-Ergonomic design is an optimal solution if you are spending hours working with the mouse.
+A carpal tunner mouse is an optimal solution if you are spending hours working at the computer.

 As for office work, the model should be noiseless and feature configurable buttons to boost the efficiency of scrolling.

-Gamers require a mouse with high DPI values that indicate its sensitivity, make the movement more accurate, and increase the tracking speed.
+Gamers need a fingertip grip mouse with high DPI values that indicate its sensitivity, make the movement more accurate, and increase the tracking speed.